bedaiwah/Beautifly_B/README.md

 # Beautifly_B
-This is a simple minimal set of codes to create a Python Package
+This is a simple minimal set of codes to do EDA for Dataset #create a Python Package

 Example code
 from demo import say_hello